-We use the Talking Points curriculum to explore and strengthen emotional responses to situations.
+We use our RSHE and PSHE curriculum to explore and strengthen emotional responses to situations.

 We will only use force as a last resort and strongly believe in de-escalating any incidents as they arise to prevent them from reaching a crisis point.
 Staff will be skilled in promoting and rewarding positive behaviour and will utilise various appropriate techniques in the management of a class environment.